 The ISSA 2 starts at $169 or is $189 for the sensitive set, that includes the hybrid brush head.

 Now as electric toothbrushes go, this is fairly pricey.
-Honestly speaking, there are better options available in our recommended list of brushes for 2019.
+Honestly speaking, there are better options available in our best electric toothbrush post.

 The most expensive brush I have used to date is $330